alexvoronov/geonetworking/README.md

 ### Status

 Sending CAM via Single Hop Broadcast and DENM via GeoBroadcast is supported.
 Forwarding of GeoBroadcast packets is on the wishlist.
-There are currently no plans for GeoUnicast or Security.
+There are currently no plans for GeoUnicast or Security (for Security, try [fitsec](https://www.assembla.com/code/fitsec/subversion/nodes)).

 Basic functionality was tested at an ETSI Plugtest in March 2015, and many things already worked.
 However, this is not a production-ready code.
 Even API is expected to change when usage patterns emerge, feedback is welcome!